mysteriumnetwork/documentation/content/node-runner/getting-started/introduction/index.md

 ##### Fight censorship with a click

-Help us reengineer the web so it’s censorship and surveillance-free.
+Help us re-engineer the web so it’s censorship and surveillance-free.
 A residential IP network will rewire it to be safe and private by default.

-##### No technical skills required

-Our node application is easy – just a few clicks to get you up and running.
-Your personal dashboard tracks your earnings and contributions.

-##### Connect to your home from anywhere

-Want to access television shows from your home when you’re on the road?
-Set up a node and connect to it when you’re away.

-##### Try the real killer dApp

-Looking for *that project* that will take blockchain into the mainstream stratosphere?
-Pack your bags.

 ##### Fire up your Raspberry Pi